ececli/Exposure-Notification-on-RPi/NEWREADME.md

 ## Related Work

 This works implements [Apple-Google Protocol on Privacy-Preserving Contact Tracing](https://www.apple.com/covid19/contacttracing/).
-The detailed information can be found in their website and documents.
+The detailed information can be found on their website and documents.